MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authentication-azure-ad-b2c.md

    - Type a key description (for instance `app secret`),
    - Select one of the available key durations (**In 1 year**, **In 2 years**, or **Never Expires**) as per your security concerns.
    - The generated key value is displayed when you click the **Add** button.
 Copy the generated value for use in the steps later.
    - You need this key later in your code's configuration files.
-This key value isn't displayed again, and is not retrievable by any other means, so make sure to note it from the Azure portal before navigating to any other screen or blade.
+This key value isn't displayed again, and isn't retrievable by any other means, so make sure to note it from the Azure portal before navigating to any other screen or blade.

 #### Configure the WebApp app (ms-identity-b2c-java-servlet-webapp-authentication) to use your app registration

 Open the project in your IDE (like **Visual Studio Code**) to configure the code.

 > [!NOTE]
-> In the steps below, "ClientID" is the same as "Application ID" or "AppId".
+> In the following steps, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the [authentication.properties](https://github.com/Azure-Samples/ms-identity-java-servlet-webapp-authentication/blob/main/1-Authentication/sign-in-b2c/src/main/resources/authentication.properties) file.
 1. Find the key `aad.clientId` and replace the existing value with the application ID (clientId) of the `ms-identity-b2c-java-servlet-webapp-authentication` application from the Azure portal.